-Good Morning Manchester, the nicest kids in town are back with a welcome to the 60s as Hairspray takes the stage.
+Good Morning Manchester, the nicest kids in town are back with a welcome to the 60s as Hairspray the musical takes the stage.

 You all know the story.
 Tracy Turnblad is a big girl with big dreams and an even bigger personality that far outweigh her home town of Baltimore.
 She auditions to be part of The Corny Collins Show, a popular dance show where everyday teens turn local TV stars.
 Against all odds she is accepted as the new girl in town.
 Before you know it she is paving the way for racial integration, a huge political change this small town is reluctant to allow.